3dcitydb/3dcitydb/README.md

 Documentation and literature
 ----------------------------
-A complete and comprehensive documentation on the 3D City Database and its tools is available [online](https://3dcitydb-docs.readthedocs.io/en/release-v4.3.0/).
+A complete and comprehensive user manual on the 3D City Database and its tools is available [online](https://3dcitydb-docs.readthedocs.io/en/release-v4.3.0/).

 An Open Access paper on the 3DCityDB has been published in the International Journal on Open Geospatial Data,